ExtremeFLOW/neko-top/README.md

 - "custom":  use the driver.f90 provided in the current example folder or read the cmake variable DRIVER.
 - "default": pure neko with no user defined source files.

+### Case files and meshes.

+When running an example a link is made to the local data folder if it exists.
+This folder can include anything needed by the examples to run.
+In general it is used for local copies of meshes which can be accessed by all examples to avoid redundancy and copying massive folders around.

+#### Meshing

+A system have been setup to allow the user to create new meshes using Cubit.
+A journal fle should be placed in the example folder to which it applies.
+The `mesh.sh` script can then be used to generate the mesh and convert it to a Neko supported format.
+It is assumed the mesh is exported as an exodus file with same basename as the journal file.

+To avoid cluttering the example folder with unnecessary and large files, the generated mesh is placed in the [data](data/) folder under the same folder structure as the example that was run.
+This is checked if no .nmsh file is found in the example folder by run.sh.